Flying Chairs And Steam Powered Trains

 We transition from sitting to skiing and take the Grand Junction trail heading for Lower Bear Claw.

 I'm gonna pretend we're in the arctic since it's so windy and snowy.

 Loon is a wide mountain with three separate peaks and three separate bases at the bottom.
 To get between the Octagon Lodge and the central Governor's Pavilion, you can walk - or take the steam powered train.

+What now?
 Hot chocolate please!

 We've ridden up on a flying chair, down on carbon fiber skis, across on a steam powered train and now we're heading into the lodge for the well-deserved quiet magic of hot chocolate.